 Cambridge Market

-After touring the city and learning about the history and some interesting anecdotes about Cambridge, it’s likely that you’ve worked up quite the appetite.
+After touring the city and learning about its history and some interesting anecdotes about Cambridge, it’s likely that you’ve worked up quite the appetite.
 And there is no better place to grab a quick and unique bite to eat than at the Cambridge Market.

 Located at Cambridge Market Hill in the centre of the city, this area has been home to markets and operating as a market square since the Saxon times and today is no different.